alexandreboutrik/arena/README.md

 $ ./build.sh
 ```

+## Security

+If you discover a security vulnerability within Arena, please check out our [Security Policy](SECURITY.md) for more details.
+All security vulnerabilities will be promptly addressed.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as needed.
 See the [LICENSE](LICENSE) file for more information.